wilhelm-lab/oktoberfest/docs/jobs.rst

 Running Oktoberfest
 ===================

-This documentation provides an overview of the high level job API and how to execute jobs for collision energy calibration, spectral library generation and rescoring.
+This documentation provides an overview of the high-level job API and how to execute jobs for collision energy calibration, spectral library generation and rescoring.

 Executing a job